 Praised by the New York Times for her “delightful quirkiness matched with interpretive sensitivity,” Phyllis is a pianist,toy pianist and composer.
 The Oregonian states “her captivating performance was animated by unbridled inventiveness, the kind of joyous creativity that playing with toys is meant to inspire.”
-Phyllis’ artistic pursuits take her in numerous directions leading to her selection as a New Music/New Places Fellow at the 2007 Concert Artist Guild International Competition.
+Playing an instrument that has no set boundaries or genre, Phyllis’ artistic pursuits has taken her in numerous directions leading to her selection as a New Music/New Places Fellow at the 2007 Concert Artist Guild International Competition.

 Phyllis founded the UnCaged Toy Piano, a composition competition to further expand the repertoire for toy piano and electronics.
 The competition has received works from composers all around the world and these compositions become an integral part of her repertoire.
 In the Winter of 2011, Phyllis curated the first-ever three day toy piano festival in New York City.
-The next UnCaged Toy Piano Festival will be in the 2013.
+The next UnCaged Toy Piano Festival will be in the December 12-14th, 2013.

 Phyllis attended Oberlin Conservatory as a recipient of the Dean’s Talent Award Scholarship and received a Masters Degree from Northwestern University as an Eckstein Merit Scholar.
 She is finishing her DMA in piano performance at Indiana University where she studied with André Watts.
 Phyllis just released her third solo toy piano album, Little Things, on New Focus Recordings.